natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tornado%20IDS%20(1995)%20(Italy).md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Italian strike aircraft {{Battle-rating}}.
-It was introduced in [[Update "Apex Predators"]].
 The Panavia Tornado is a two-seat, twin-engine, swing-wing, multi-role combat aircraft built jointly by Germany, the United Kingdom, and Italy.
 This version is the Tornado Interdiction/Strike or IDS, and was intended as a low-flying fighter bomber armed with precision weapons.

-The one inside of the Italian tree is similar to other Tornados in the game, only really differing in the skin and markings.
-The Tornado can be an effective air support provider, mainly thanks to it having access to a wide array of armaments which include guided and unguided bombs.
-It does lack in the air to air department so do keep that in mind when playing the Tornado.
+Introduced in [[Update "Apex Predators"]] this Italian Tornado is similar to other Tornados in other nations, only really differing in the skin, markings and targeting pod.
+The Tornado can be an effective air support provider, mainly thanks to having access to a wide array of armaments which include guided and unguided bombs.
+However, it does lack somewhat in the air-to-air department.

 == General info ==
 === Flight performance ===